LDAWG-a11y/a11yWebApp/src/guides/making-your-courses-accessible.md

 ---
-title: An interactive course on accessibility for teaching staff
+title: An interactive course on making courses accessible for teaching staff
 summary: A resource created for teaching staff from the School of Advanced Study, University of London
 author: sparr